globemallow-mw/ossuaries-of-the-ghostfence/Docs/Ossuaries of the Ghostfence.md

 - Vegetto and RandomPal, for the [corprus tentacles](https://www.nexusmods.com/morrowind/mods/49738?tab=description) used to make the grotesque corprus
 - Autoclock, for the [bone spider and bone crab](https://www.nexusmods.com/morrowind/mods/48662)
 - Pherim, tronvillain, nONatee, for the [Bleeding Skull](https://www.nexusmods.com/morrowind/mods/46012)
+- Melchior Dahrk, for the [skeleton golem](https://www.nexusmods.com/morrowind/mods/22189)
+- N'Wahs and Mushrooms Team (Koxae, zaebok_kun, Axemagister), who made the green flame from [Concept Art Palace](https://www.nexusmods.com/morrowind/mods/48136) used at the ossuary of Vehk